Are you heading to a national park this summer? Worried about what to do if a bear attacks?

 Keep all food inside your room

-Keep all windows and doors close to prevent a bear from breaking in
+Keep all windows and doors closed to prevent a bear from breaking in

 Choose compact, compressible, high-calorie food that lacks a strong odor